-This Chapter sets out the roles and responsibilities of the Energy Commission, the relevant Participants, and the Government in contracting for new generation capacity, including initiating the process for tendering, developing requests for tender, assessing tenders, selecting a preferred tender and finalising contracts.
+This Chapter sets out the roles and responsibilities of the Commission, the relevant Participants, and the Government in contracting for new generation capacity, including initiating the process for tendering, developing requests for tender, assessing tenders, selecting a preferred tender and finalising contracts.

-16.2 Role of the Energy Commission
+15.2 Role of the The Commission

-- 16.2.1 The Energy Commission shall undertake the following functions in relation to contracting for new capacity: - (a) assess any shortfall in generation capacity identified by the Single Buyer to meet the Ten Year Ahead Load Forecast as per the Ten-Year Generation Planning report under Rule 15.2.5; - (b) where it considers that new generation capacity is required to meet a projected shortfall, develop requests for tender for new generation capacity, and direct the Single Buyer to assist with developing draft Generator Contracts; - (c) assess tenders for new generation capacity; - (d) select preferred tenders for new generation capacity; and - (e) moderate between parties in the event of any disputes concerning the finalisation of contract terms. - 16.2.2 The Energy Commission shall invite representatives from other organisations to assist it in undertaking the functions specified in Rule 16.2.1 as required.
+- 15.2.1 The Commission shall undertake the following functions in relation to contracting for new capacity: - (a) assess any shortfall in generation capacity identified by the Single Buyer to meet the Ten Year Ahead Load Forecast as per the Ten-Year Generation Planning report under Rule 14.2.5; - (b) where it considers that new generation capacity is required to meet a projected shortfall, develop requests for tender for new generation capacity, and direct the Single Buyer to assist with developing draft Generator Contracts; - (c) assess tenders for new generation capacity; - (d) select preferred tenders for new generation capacity; and - (e) moderate between parties in the event of any disputes concerning the finalisation of contract terms. - 15.2.2 The Commission shall invite representatives from other organisations to assist it in undertaking the functions specified in Rule 15.2.1 as required.

-16.3 Initiation of process for contracting for new capacity
+15.3 Initiation of process for contracting for new capacity

-- 16.3.1 When notified by the Single Buyer of any shortfall in generation capacity to meet the Ten Year Ahead Load forecast as per the Ten-Year Generation Planning Report under Rule 15.2.5, the Energy Commission shall: - (a) consider the requirement for new generation capacity and either:
+- 15.3.1 When notified by the Single Buyer of any shortfall in generation capacity to meet the Ten Year Ahead Load forecast as per the Ten-Year Generation Planning Report under Rule 14.2.5, the Commission shall: - (a) consider the requirement for new generation capacity and either: - decide that there is a need to tender for new additional capacity, and commence the development of a tender for new capacity required to meet any shortfall in generation capacity; or

-- (i) decide that there is a need to tender for new additional capacity, and commence the development of a tender for new capacity required to meet any shortfall in generation capacity; or - (ii) decide that there is not presently a need to tender for new additional capacity; - (b) develop plan to meet any shortfall in generation capacity other than tendering for new capacity as set out in 16.3.1 (a) above pursuant to Rule 16.3.1.
+- decide that there is not presently a need to tender for new additional capacity; - (b) develop plan to meet any shortfall in generation capacity other than tendering for new capacity as set out in Rule 15.3.1.(a) above pursuant to Rule 15.3.1.

-16.4 Development of tenders for new capacity
+15.4 Development of tenders for new capacity